MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/controlled-folders.md

 ## Requirements for controlled folder access

-Controlled folder access requires enabling [Microsoft Defender Antivirus real-time protection](/windows/security/threat-protection/microsoft-defender-antivirus/configure-real-time-protection-microsoft-defender-antivirus.md).
+Controlled folder access requires enabling [Microsoft Defender Antivirus real-time protection](configure-real-time-protection-microsoft-defender-antivirus.md).

 ## Review controlled folder access events in the Microsoft 365 Defender portal

-Defender for Endpoint provides detailed reporting into events and blocks as part of its [alert investigation scenarios](investigate-alerts.md) in the Microsoft 365 Defender portal.
-(See [Microsoft Defender for Endpoint in Microsoft 365 Defender](../defender/microsoft-365-security-center-mde.md).)
+Defender for Endpoint provides detailed reporting into events and blocks as part of its [alert investigation scenarios](investigate-alerts.md) in the Microsoft 365 Defender portal; see [Microsoft Defender for Endpoint in Microsoft 365 Defender](../defender/microsoft-365-security-center-mde.md).

 You can query Microsoft Defender for Endpoint data by using [Advanced hunting](advanced-hunting-overview.md).
 If you're using [audit mode](audit-windows-defender.md), you can use [advanced hunting](advanced-hunting-overview.md) to see how controlled folder access settings would affect your environment if they were enabled.